-Asset Holdings Carparks: 6 Kerb and Gutter: 1,345m Surface Area: 28,133m

-Desired Level of Service Statement • • Parking spaces are maintained for the purpose of parking, are clean, line marked and surface safe.

-Available Data •
+Asset Holdings Carparks: 6 Kerb and Gutter: 1,345m Surface Area: 28,133m 2 Desired Level of Service Statement Parking spaces are maintained for the purpose of parking, are clean, line marked and surface safe.
+Available Data • Asset data stored in end of year financial Fair Value asset database.
+Asset Data: pavement type, ancillary items, condition rating, and Fair Value calculations.
 Last Condition Survey Condition inspection undertaken in July 2015.

-General Assessment Condition Rating % Assets (\$ weighted) \$CRC

-of Condition 1 Near Perfect 15.3 \$362,956

-2 Good 9.9 \$235,528

-3 Satisfactory 74.4 \$1,761,291

-4 Very Poor 0.2 \$3,700

-5 Unserviceable 0.2 \$3,700

-Total 100 \$2,367,175

-Main Findings • Deterioration is predominately based on environmental variables.
+General Assessment Condition Rating % Assets (\$ weighted) \$CRC of Condition 1 Near Perfect 15.3 \$362,956 2 Good 9.9 \$235,528 3 Satisfactory 74.4 \$1,761,291 4 Very Poor 0.2 \$3,700 5 Unserviceable 0.2 \$3,700 Total 100 \$2,367,175 Main Findings • Car parks are evaluated as a road pavement with low traffic.
+Deterioration is predominately based on environmental variables.
+The Nelson Bay CBD multi storey car park and the Council car parks on private property are not included in this data set.
 Future Actions Continue to maintain the existing assets.
 Western Donald Street car park - expression of interest is being sought for to review opportunities with the car parks in the Nelson Bay CBD.
 Previously all other car parks were managed by other teams across Council.
 These other car parks will now be consolidated and managed by Council's Civil Asset Team and will be inventoried, assessed for condition and valued in 2018/19.
+At the time of writing this SAMP, these works had commenced, though the costing of required works and the actual values is not completed.